Anglo-Saxon dress: Leggings and footwear

 Leg-garments, or leggings were usually worn in pairs; these items served as additional protection for the legs.
 Linguistic documents from this era reveal that early Anglo-Saxon males wore two types of leg-garments.
 The first type of leggings would have been a leather or cloth stocking; the second type was most likely cloth strips or wool tied around the leg.
 Binding strips to the legs had the added benefit of being able to wind the cloth around or cover the foot for extra warmth and protection.

 Footwear has not been found in Anglo-Saxon graveyards in the fifth to sixth centuries.
 It is likely that Anglo-Saxons, especially agricultural labourers, went barefoot, although linguistic documentation has revealed that there were several shoe types in circulation during this time period: slippers, raw-hide pampooties and pouch-like foot coverings.
 Anglo-Saxons most likely covered their bare feet, except when working.
 Shoes presumably would have been made of leather and secured with straps.
 Hats and hoods were commonly worn, as were gloves and mittens.

 Accessories

 The only male accessory frequently found in Anglo-Saxon cemeteries is belt hardware.
 Men's belt hardware tended to be more elaborate than women's belt hardware.
 Leather remnants have been discovered in male graves attached to buckles, which makes it more than likely that leather belts were a common clothing accessory.
 Men usually carried a knife, other tools, and sometimes amulets at the waist.

 Jewellery was found in very few male graves of this period.
-Some beads have been uncovered in some male burial sites and may have been decorated a belt or weapon.
+Some beads have been uncovered in some male burial sites and may have decorated a belt or weapon.
 Anglo-Saxon literary evidence from this time period suggest that men frequently wore rings, but there have been very few rings discovered in Anglo-Saxon male graves.